georgelza/financial_txn_flow_using_graphDB/README.md

 - [temporal-connected-components-with-neo4j](https://github.com/halftermeyer/temporal-connected-components-with-neo4j/tree/main)

 - [Theoretical Computer Science: Temporally connected components](https://www.sciencedirect.com/science/article/pii/S0304397524003748)

+### NOTE (overallScore):

+- "review"          if an alert was generated for this entity/event combination;
+- "risk-no-review"  if this entity/event combination triggered an automated decline/denial of the transaction;
+- "no-risk"         if the entity/event combination did not trigger an alert or an automatic decline.

 ### Cypher Example (with Markdown enabled via the VSCode Cypher add in)